-CVAD Human Trafficking Initiatives
+Human Trafficking Initiatives

-The Iowa Attorney General's Office is dedicated to protecting trafficking victims and preventing future trafficking within the State of Iowa.
-As a department, we work to combat the crime of human trafficking by funding local crime victim service organizations that provide direct services to trafficking survivors, by funding prevention and awareness projects to educate the general public and to reach trafficking survivors, by training public safety professionals to respond efficiently and effectively to trafficking survivors and by assisting the criminal justice system in holding traffickers responsible for the effects of their actions.
+The Iowa Attorney General's Office is dedicated to protecting trafficking victims and preventing future trafficking within the state of Iowa.
+As a department, we work to combat the crime of human trafficking by providing programming that increases understanding of human trafficking and its victims, by funding local crime victim service organizations that provide direct services to trafficking survivors and by assisting the criminal justice system in holding traffickers responsible for the effects of their actions.